 Hello amazing friends!
-I’m here today with my Furniture Fixer Upper gal pals bringing you a brand new furniture makeover!
-Be sure to look for five more awesome makeovers from my friends at the bottom.
+I’m here today sharing the best way to paint unfinished wood furniture.
+I’m also teaming up with my Furniture Fixer Upper gal pals, so be sure to look for five more awesome makeovers from my friends at the bottom.

 My Dad used to make these wood tables back in the day when he, my Mom, and I did several craft markets each year:

 My Mom would paint scenes on them and they sold like hotcakes.